AbhishekS04/Hybrid-Recommendation-Systems/README.md

-Here’s the updated README with the specified contact information:

----

 # 🎬 Hybrid Recommendation Systems

 A **movie recommendation system** built with **JavaScript** and **React**, utilizing **The Movie Database (TMDb) API** to provide personalized movie recommendations.
 The project structure is organized to ensure scalability, modularity, and ease of maintenance.